samuellihn/obsidian-freeview/public/Electrical Potential.md

  ![[Pasted image 20220217203031.png]]

-To find the amount of work an electric field does moving a charge from one pont to another,
+To find the amount of work an electric field does moving a charge from one point to another,

 $$
 W_{field} = -q(V_f - V_0)